 Yes.
 Vaccination is recommended because the duration of immunity following COVID-19 infection is unknown and the vaccine may have value in protecting previously infected people.

 Q5.
-Will we still need to wear masks and practice physical distancing once a vaccine is available?
+Do we still need to wear masks and practice physical distancing now that a vaccine is available?

 Q6.
 If I take the vaccine, will I still be required to comply with COVID-19 mitigation measures?